The air temp was warm and the wind was calm. The scene reminded me of a pleasant July or August morning back on the Cape.

 Once again I saw the huge Roosterfish an instant before he engulfed the plug.
 My heart skipped a beat as the rod doubled over.
 Seconds later 30 pound test braid is ripping from my reel and the drag is singing.

-I caught the entire experience on camera and MFCC members can click play below to watch the full 13+ minute video of the experience.
+I caught the entire experience on camera.
+Click play below to watch the full 13+ minute video of the experience.

 The fight was like a cross between a big striped bass and small bluefin tuna.
 There were big head shakes on the surface and 75 yard drag peeling runs.